jlarsson/node-repunt/README.md

 Tasks are created from within repunt.enqueue() and are then passed around to filters and events.

 ## Filters
-The drivig force in repunt are filters.
-A filter is expected to implement at least one of the methods in the canonical do-nothing example below
+The driving force in repunt are filters.
+A filter is expected to implement some or all of the methods in the canonical do-nothing example below

 ```javascript
 {